voyd-lang/voyd/reference/modules.md

 Modules provide an easy way to organize dream source code in a hierarchical manor.

-Modules can be created using module blocks, files, and folders with an index.dm file.
+Modules can be created using module blocks, files, and folders with a mod.dm file.

 Only items marked with pub can be accessed outside of their module.